Acid Reflux(Heartburn)

 Rolaids® (Calcium Carbonate + Magnesium Hydroxide)

-Works similarly to Tums® but has a longer-lasting effectdue to the magnesium component.
-A good choice for episodic heartburn with a lower risk of constipation compared to calcium-only products.
+Tip: It is a good option for episodic heartburn and may have a lower risk of constipation compared with calcium-only products.

 Mylanta® (Aluminum Hydroxide + Magnesium Hydroxide + Simethicone)